DEFI-COLaF/LADaS/AnnotationGuide.md

 # Annotation Guide
 This annotation guide primarily incorporates [Segmonto guidelines](https://segmonto.github.io), with some adjustments made to align with our documents, particularly regarding the subtypes.
+When the zones are in Segmonto (all except AdvertisementZone and FigureZone), the description is from the Segmonto website.

 ## AdvertisementZone
 ### 1.Definition